Landscape Complexity for the Empirical Risk of Generalized Linear Models: Technical steps of the proof of Theorem

 \subsubsection{Concentration of the logarithmic potential with a cut-off}

-We show here that discarding the eigenvalues of the Hessian\footnote{With truncated $\{z_{i \mu}\}$, see section~\ref{subsubsec:truncation}.} that are close to $0$ using a cutoff $\epsilon_n \equiv n^{-\delta}$ (recall that $\gamma \in (0,1/2)$ and $\gamma + 2 \delta < 1$), we have concentration of the logarithmic potential.
-Let us thus fix a couple $(\gamma,\delta)$ verifying the above conditions.
-Once we are in this setting, it is actually an easy consequence of the classical Lipschitz concentration for random variables: \begin{proposition}[Concentration of the logarithmic potential] There exists constants $K_1,K_2 > 0$ (independent of $\by$) such that almost surely over $\by$ and for all $n$:
+We show here that discarding the eigenvalues of the Hessian that are close to $0$ using a cut-off $\epsilon_n \equiv n^{-\delta}$, we have concentration of the logarithmic potential. \begin{proposition}[Concentration of the logarithmic potential] Let us fix $\delta < 1/2$ and recall that $\epsilon_n = n^{-\delta}$.
+Then: